cheerfulstoic/step_wise/README.md

 end
 ```

+You might notice that the `step/1` and `map_step/1` functions take function values.
+These can be anonymous (like used above in `map_step`), though errors will be clearer when using function values coming from named functions.

+The `step` and `map_step` functions `rescue` / `catch` anything which bubbles up so that you don't have to.
+All exceptions/throws can be returned as `{:error, _}` tuples so that they can be handled.  `exit`s, however, are *not* caught on purpose because, as [this Elixir guide](https://elixir-lang.org/getting-started/try-catch-and-rescue.html#exits) says: "exit signals are an important part of the fault tolerant system provided by the Erlang VM..."

+# State-Based Usage

-A primary use-case of `StepWise.step/1` is allowing you to chain together functions which fail in a pipe-like way.
-This means starting with one type of object and either transforming it or replacing it as the chain progresses.
+Above is a primary use-case of chaining together functions in a pipe-like way (starting with one value and transforming or replacing it as the chain progresses).
 In some cases, however, you may want to use a more `GenServer`-like style where you have a state object that is modified along the way:

 ```elixir
 def EmailPost do